 Responsive website design and the 5 ways it improves SEO

-Are you still confused as to why you should have responsive website design for mobile devices?
-With 55% of worldwide traffic coming from mobile and more and more people purchasing directly from their smartphone, you will do yourself a disadvantage not to have one.
+Are you still confused as to why you should have a responsive website design for mobile devices?
+With 55% of worldwide traffic coming from mobile and more and more people purchasing directly from their smartphones, you will do yourself a disadvantage not to have one.
+Web design for mobile SEO is crucial for success!

 Moreover, a mobile-friendly website has several SEO advantages.